A Large Collection of Real-world Pediatric Sleep Studies: Data Records

 \subsection{Sleep studies}

 The 3,984 sleep study files (.edf) contain PSG recordings taken in clinical setting at NCH.
 An example plot of the signals can be seen in Figure \ref{fig:ver1}.
 Almost half (1,972) of the files have 26 channels, a quarter (1,012) have 29, a fifth (820) have 25, and the rest have 28, 24, 40, 27, 9, or 56 channels, in decreasing order of frequency.
 The most commonly appearing channel names are summarized in Table \ref{tab:common_channels}.
 The channel PATIENT EVENT was not used and can be excluded from analyses.
+We note again that all EDF headers were replaced with a standard de-identified version as part of the de-identification process.

 The total length of recording in the NCH Sleep DataBank amounts to 40,884 hours, where the minimum length of study is 3 minutes, the maximum is 16.5 hours, and the mean is 10.3 hours.
 94.85\% of the files contain between 8 and 12 hours of recordings, and the patients slept for a subset of those times.
-Users of the dataset should take into account that the majority of the recordings (3,204) are collected with a sampling frequency of 256Hz, but 581 studies were sampled in 400Hz, and the rest (199) in 512Hz.
+Users of the dataset should take into account that the majority of the recordings (3,204) are collected with a sampling frequency of 256 Hz, but 581 studies were sampled in 400 Hz, and the rest (199) in 512 Hz.